Robert Franklin Durden

-Robert Franklin Durden (May 10, 1925 - March 4, 2016) was an American historian and author at who worked at Duke University.
+Robert Franklin Durden (May 10, 1925 – March 4, 2016) was an American historian and author who worked at Duke University.
 He wrote books about Duke's history, journalist James S. Pike, and historian Carter G. Woodson.

 He was born in Graymont, Georgia, to Virgil Edward Durden and Mildred Donaldson Durden.
-He studied at Emmanuel County Institute and Emory University.
+He studied at Emanuel County Institute and Emory University.
 He served in the U.S. Navy.
-He received a Ph.D from Princeton in 1952.
+He received a Ph.D. from Princeton in 1952.
 He married Anne Oller.
 He retired from Duke in 2001 and was awarded the University Medal.
 He died in Durham, North Carolina.

-Duke has a collectiom of his papers.
-He had two daughters, two granddaughters, and six great grandchildren.
+Duke has a collection of his papers.
+He had two daughters, two granddaughters, and six great-grandchildren.
 His ashes were spread in the Sarah P. Duke Gardens where his wife's ashes were also placed.